How to avoid fees using credit cards abroad

 Using a credit card on holiday is generally safer, so you aren’t carrying a bundle of notes around at all times.
 In addition, if you choose to pay in the local currency on a card, you will always get a preferable exchange rate over exchanging at the airport.

 If you would rather avoid using cash, it’s worth seeking out a credit or debit card that will allow you to spend for free while on holiday.
 You will usually have two options:

 - Travel credit card – these specialised credit cards will come with free spending abroad and a favourable exchange rate when spending in the local currency

-- Current account debit card – some current accounts such as Starling and Revolut will offer a debit card where spending is always fee-free whilst abroad.
+- Current account debit card – some current accounts such as Starling will offer a debit card where spending is always fee-free whilst abroad.
 Make sure you always read the terms to check if you have a limit on how much you can spend without paying fees

 How do credit card fees work?